-There is no mention of stoning in the Qu’ran, which only allows the most forgiving punishments of those who have committed crimes.
+There is no mention of stoning in the Qu’ran.
 The practice of stoning has long existed before Islam’s arrival and has been prescribed as a means of punishment to adulterers in Greek and Jewish cultures.1 Stoning was, and still is, considered a very harsh punishment that was only reserved for the most egregious crimes in ancient Arabia.
 In the Qur’an, four witnesses are needed to accuse someone of a crime like adultery, so it was rare and difficult for someone to receive a punishment.
 Moreover, the Prophet allowed many people to “rethink” their confessions of adultery before issuing a punishment.
 Given this, punishments for crimes should focus on forgiveness, repentance, and rehabilitation, which are at the core of Islamic teachings.

 “And those who launch a charge against chaste women, and produce not four witnesses, flog them with eighty stripes: and reject their evidence ever after: for such men are wicked transgressors” (24:4)

 Unfortunately, stoning is associated with Islam and patriarchal interpretations of the Qur’an and thus has led to the indiscriminate stoning of many women who have been raped or sexually harassed.
 This is not permissible in the Qur’an and overlooks the inaccurate conflation of sexual assault and adultery.
 Furthermore, there is no agreement within the global Muslim community over the validity of the practice under Islamic jurisprudence.